October 29, 2010 - Field Notes

 - Take a Hunter Safety Course in November.

-Visit the Sportsman Education Classes page to find specific courses being offered for the month of November.
+Visit the Sportsman Education Classes (External Link) page to find specific courses being offered for the month of November.
 All courses require pre-registration, so check out the dates and contact information to register!

 REMEMBER: REPORT YOUR HARVEST.